girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 1) Low Display Resolution : The display in which Pixels per inch has low value is called low display resolution .It is Less sharper as compare to high resolution.
 2) High Display Resolution : The display in which Pixels per inch has higher value as compared to other is called the high display resolution and it is more clear.

-### Retina Display
+## Retina Display

-Retina display may be a term created by Apple to see devices and monitors that have a resolution and element density therefore high that someone is unable to recognise the individual pixels at a traditional viewing distance.Now The Apple device's display was well received and greatly improved the viewing expertise.
+Retina display may be a term created by Apple to see devices and monitors that have a resolution and element density therefore high that someone is unable to recognise the individual pixels at a traditional viewing distance.Now The Apple device's display was well received and greatly improved the viewing expertise.The retina display is used in many apple products like in apple Watch, apple iPhone, apple ipad etc.
+Ratina Display of apple are not fixed sharpness , it's depends on the viewer distance from the display.
+If viewer is nearer to the screen means he/she see the more pixelated display.
+If he/she is far from the screen then he feels is not much good resolution.
 The simplest way to create your pictures properly seem on high-resolution Displays, like the MacBook execs "retina display" is to set their breadth and height values as  1/2 of the file size.
 Here is an example of a picture that's 1/2 the height and width:

 ```css